Dynamic-Ak/Dynamic-AK/README.md

 - 🌱 I’m currently learning **Python,C++,Machine learning.**

 - 💬 Ask me about **machine learning, web development, or programming in Python.
-I can also help computer networks and graphic design.**
+I can also help with computer networks and graphic design.**

 - 📫 How to reach me **abhishek.kumar.nitd@gmail.com**